ampproject/amphtml/extensions/amp-jwplayer/amp-jwplayer.md

 ##### data-content-recency

 Limits the videos added into the playlist based on their age (i.e. the playlist includes videos that are max [xx] days old).
-In the format, `xD`, where x is a numerical value (i.e. '9D').
+Specified in the format `xD`, where x is a numerical value (i.e. '9D').

 ##### data-content-backfill